boralyl/boralyl.github.io/_posts/2021-02-12-dyson-tp04-integration.md

 What I wanted was a number like I use for my [PurpleAir PA-I-Indoor sensor](https://www2.purpleair.com/collections/air-quality-sensors/products/purpleair-pa-i-indoor).
 Fortunately the formula was pulled from the javascript code in the purple air site [in this community post](https://community.home-assistant.io/t/purpleair-air-quality-sensor/146588).
-Using that formula I created my own calculated AQI based on PM2.5 as a template sensor:
+Using that formula I created my own calculated AQI based on PM2.5 as a template sensor (this can be added with the other template sensors created above):

 ```yaml
 - platform: template